 -They are normally wrong, or not based on the truth about that group.

--The use negative beliefs about others to justify their own questionable behavior.
+-The use of negative beliefs about others to justify their own questionable behavior.

 -They often lead to further conflicts.